leandroohf/mlops/bike_share_batch_prediction_simple/README.md

 NOTEs: for writting better later
 * For simplicity we are overwritting previous models
-* Assume training time are fast < 20minutes
+* Assume training time are fast < 20minutes (cloud job has processing time limit.
+It is design for short jobs)

 # Architecture